 In May 2019, we entered into a sales agreement with H.C.
 Wainwright & Co., LLC (Wainwright) with respect to an at-the-market offering program (ATM Offering Program) under which we may offer and sell shares of our common stock having an aggregate offering price of up to \$10.0 million.
+In November 2020, we entered into an amendment to our sales agreement with Wainwright to increase the amount of the ATM Offering Program from \$10.0 million to \$20.0 million.
 Wainwright is entitled to a commission at a fixed rate equal to 3% of the gross proceeds.
 Under the ATM Offering Program, during 2019, we sold an aggregate of 611,687 shares of common stock at an average price of \$5.43 per share for gross proceeds of \$3.3 million.
-During the six months ended June 30, 2020, we sold an aggregate of 23,148 shares of common stock at an average price of \$4.49 per share for gross proceeds of \$0.1 million under the ATM Offering Program.
+During the nine months ended September 30, 2020, we sold an aggregate of 630,685 shares of common stock at an average price of \$4.00 per share for gross proceeds of \$2.5 million under the ATM Offering Program.